Trump, on tape, presses Ga. official to 'find' him votes

 His rival, Ossoff, speaking at the Garden City rally, attacked Perdue and Loeffler for failing to stand up for Georgia's voters, specifically saying that the state's Black voters were being targeted.

-"When the president of the United States calls up Georgia's election officials and tries to intimidate them to change the result of the election, to disenfranchise Georgia voters, to disenfranchise Black voters in Georgia who delivered this state for Joe Biden and Kamala Harris, that is a direct attack on our democracy," he said.
+He said: "When the president of the United States calls up Georgia's election officials and tries to intimidate them to change the result of the election, to disenfranchise Georgia voters, to disenfranchise Black voters in Georgia who delivered this state for Joe Biden and Kamala Harris, that is a direct attack on our democracy."

-Superville reported from Washington and Brumback from Atlanta.
-Associated Press writer Russ Bynum in Garden City, Georgia, contributed to this report.
+Amy and Brumback reported from Atlanta.
+Associated Press writer Russ Bynum in Garden City, Georgia and Zeke Miller in Washington, contributed to this report.